hashbangcode/drupal-development/src/slides.md

 ---
 <!-- _footer: "" -->
 ## Cache Meta Data
-- Added to render arrays to inform Drupal about how to cache the data.
+- Added to render arrays and plugins to inform Drupal about how to cache the data.
+- This can include cache expiry time, tags or context.
+- The cache will bubble up the page, adding to the cache information of parent elements.
+- The entire page cache is goverened by the cache meta data within it.
+---
+## Cache Expiry Time
+- Sets the maximum time that the cache can be used for, in seconds.

 Cache for an hour.

 ```php
 '#cache' => [
   'max-age' => 3600,
 ]
 ```
+---
+## Cache Expiry Time
-Cache for ever.
+Cache forever.

 ```php
 '#cache' => [
   'max-age' => \Drupal\Core\Cache\Cache::PERMANENT,